 He likes to challenge himself and this has lead to many exciting experiences from hitchhiking to the Pyrenees from Birmingham to losing five stone through Weight Watchers, as well as learning new languages.
 At the weekends he can be found either on the ground at parkrun or in the air in a Cessna 172.

 Rob’s career has spanned two main disciplines, which began with him working as a freelance writer and ghost writer.
 His work mostly involved technical reviews of movies and lifestyle pieces about the LGBT+ community.
-From there he moved to working as a continuity editor for a TV & Video production company and hosting his own radio show, then on to becoming a freelance stage and floor manager for various studios, theatres and events, managing anything from small town hall productions to larger multi-day outdoor events.
+From there he moved to working as a continuity editor for a TV & video production company as well as hosting his own radio show, then on to becoming a freelance stage and floor manager for various studios, theatres and events, managing anything from small town hall productions to larger multi-day outdoor events.

 Moving into healthcare, having been a volunteer with the British Red Cross for a number of years, he started working with the ambulance service.
 While in university, training to be a nurse, he supported himself through taking on freelance design and writing work and managing websites and product design for a number of different companies.
-From nursing he moved back into writing and started contributing to various print and online magazines.
-Arriving in Ireland Rob went back into healthcare, managing a day centre for people with challenging behaviour but kept up his freelance work, contributing to various print and online magazines.
+After arriving in Ireland Rob continued working in healthcare, managing a day centre for people with challenging behaviour.
+He kept up his freelance work, contributing to various print and online magazines.

-He still writes, and also coaches people in public speaking and effective presentations, as well as training people in event management, effective social media and meeting facilitation, with the odd bit of design work thrown in.
+He still writes, and also coaches people in public speaking and effective presentation skills, as well as training people in event management and meeting facilitation.
 He has regular bookings to act as a ‘Master of Ceremonies’ for various events around Ireland and the UK and has taken his talks to the US and Spain.